w3c/wai-website/pages/fundamentals/introduction/index.pt-BR.md

 ---
 title: Introdução à acessibilidade web
 lang: pt-BR
+last_updated: 2024-03-07   # Keep the date of the English version
+first_published: "Fevereiro de 2005"

+translation:
-last_updated: 2024-10-25   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  last_updated: 2024-12-16	# Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name: "Adiel Cristo"